Table of Contents

 TL;DR

-• Choose tools based on how quickly they can launch high-impact flows like cart, browse, post-purchase, and winback with product recommendations, not on flashy AI terms.
+• Judge tools on how fast they spin up high‑impact flows (cart, browse, post‑purchase, winback) with product recommendations—not on AI buzzwords.

-• Use a dedicated engine like Clerk when your catalog complexity or markets outgrow your ESP’s built‑in recommendation blocks.
+• Use a dedicated engine when catalog complexity, multi‑market setups, or merchandising constraints outgrow your ESP’s built‑in blocks.

-• Measure per‑block revenue and run holdouts to prove incremental lift; kill weak placements quickly.
+• Measure per‑block revenue and run holdouts to prove incremental lift; cut weak placements quickly.

 NEW!